estromlund/onetimepad_analysis/readme.md

 ## Decryption Analysis of One-Time-Pad

 One-time-pad/key encryption is more or less the only completely secure form of encryption.
-However, when one uses a one-time-key more than once, then it opens itself to analysis.
-This program takes an input of a text message containing encrypted "messages" (the more, the better) and analyses them as best it can (you can review the code and comments for exact details of the implementation).
+However, when one uses a one-time-key more than once, then it opens itself to analysis, and possibly decryption.
+This program takes an input of a text file containing encrypted "messages" (the more, the better) and analyzes them as best it can (you can review the code and comments for exact details of the implementation).
 From there, the decrypted text isn't nearly complete, but there is typically enough for a human to fill in the blanks.

 ### Running the program